 If you’re planning to run 26 miles (and a bit), then you need a great pair of running shoes to do it in, but the best shoes for you will depend on your goals for the race, along with other factors like your running experience, budget and preferences.

-In our best marathon running shoes round-up we broke our choices down into six categories: the best racing shoes, best value shoes, best for beginners, most comfortable options, best shoes without a plate, and the best all-rounders for training and racing.
+In our best marathon running shoes round-up we broke our choices down into six categories: the best racing shoes, best value shoes, best for beginners, most comfortable options, and the best all-rounders for training and racing.

 Best For Stability